fengyuwu/RESTful-API/README.md

 8. Once the project is loaded, click play button and test the following end point in Local host or postman software.

-, unzip, and open it in Visual Studio.
 Endpoints can be tested using Postman or localhost server when running the project in Visual Studio 2022